Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 - 200 active tasks limit, including subtasks.

-I’d say this is quite enough for basic project management; the only downside is that once you reach the limit for active tasks, you must complete, delete, or cancel certain tasks if you want to create new ones.
+The main downside is that once you reach the limit for active tasks, you must complete, delete, or cancel certain tasks if you want to create new ones.

 On the other hand, monday.com’s free plan offers the most essential features for up to 2 seats only.
-You also get:
+You get:

 - Up to 3 docs,

-- 20+ column types,
+- 8 column types,

 - 200+ templates,